zoekitchel/trawl_spatial_turnover/README.md

-# Marine fish communities cycle between homogenized and differentiated states through time
+# Marine communities have not systematically lost biotic uniqueness in recent decades

 Currently in review at PLOS Climate.